OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

   * An affine Beta distribution over the acceptable interval $`U \in [0,5]`$.
 * Not too deep Neural Networks serve as policies.
   * Simple Neural Networks include in the states the time left.
-  * Recurrent Neural Nerwoks take previous hidden steates instead.
+  * Recurrent Neural Netwoks take previous hidden states instead.
 * Several sampled episodes are needed to estimate the loss function to be optimized.
   * REINFORCE algorithm with mean reward baseline.
   * PPO with deviation from mean reward as advantage function.